atelierspierrot/atelierspierrot/CONTRIBUTING.md

     -   try to isolate the problem as much as possible
     -   what did you expect?

+The ticketing manager of a package is available at `http://github.com/patelierspierrot/<package-name>/issues`.

 ### Feature requests

 If you want to ask for a new feature, please follow these guidelines:

--   the goal of this project is to be (and keep) relevant for a large public ; maybe your request is quite personal (you have a particular need) and can be discussed with me by email ; in this case please do not make a feature request (!)
+-   the goal of our projects is to be (and keep) relevant for a large public ; maybe your request is quite personal (you have a particular need) and can be discussed with us by email ; in this case please do not make a feature request (!)
--   if you think something is missing or have an idea to increase one of the package's features, then you are ready for a "feature request" ; you can create an issue ticket beginning its name by "feature request: " ; please detail your request or your idea as much as possible, with a lot of your experience.
+-   if you think something is missing or have an idea to increase one of a packages' features, then you are ready for a "feature request" ; you can create an issue ticket beginning its name by "feature request: " ; please detail your request or your idea as much as possible, with a lot of your experience.